Behavioral Health Professional Lead

 - Assists with hiring, training, supervising, and directing new staff as needed.

-- Monitors compliance with standards and requirements of programs.
+- Monitors compliance with standards and requirements.

 - Plans and facilitates clinician meetings, as indicated.